Tell Me Why Accessibility Report

 Similar Games With More Accessibility Features for Navigation

-If you want to play Tell Me Why, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:
+If you want to play Tell Me Why, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:

 Visual Distractions